Hes-Siemelink/yay/README.md

   ${result}
 ```

-We use a task called **Print**, which does what you would expect: printing regular text.
+We use a command called **Print**, which does what you would expect: printing regular text.
 You can refer to variables in the text and they will be expanded to YAML.

 Here is the output: